Qengineering/TensorFlow_Lite_Segmentation_RPi_32-bit/README.md

-# TensorFlow_Lite_RPi_32-bits Segmentation
+# TensorFlow_Lite_Segmentation_RPi_32
-TensorFlow Lite running at 4.0 FPS on bare Raspberry Pi 4
+TensorFlow Lite Segmentation running at 4.0 FPS on bare Raspberry Pi 4

 A fast C++ implementation of TensorFlow Lite Unet on a bare Raspberry Pi 4.
 Once overclocked to 1900 MHz, the app runs at 4.0 FPS!